 But to the extent that Dennis is the embodiment of all those things, it is because he is the product of those things.
 Dennis is the offspring of where masculinity and capitalism meet abuse and untreated mental illness.
 He is a man who wants to be what men should be, and is broken by it.

 One of my favourite things about television – and this goes especially for traditional episode-a-week television – is how it is both short and long.
 It comes in the shape of an hour or half-hour, but it becomes a standing fixture in your life in a way that non-serialised art doesn’t.
-You watch a film in two hours; you watch a TV show in less time, but for years.
+You watch a film in two hours; you watch a TV show for years.
 You can grow up with it, and out of it, and shed a tear as it comes to an end, thinking of all you’ve been through with the warm, steady presence of this show by your side.
 The simultaneous short-and-long-ness of TV allows it to do a lot of neat things, many of which the “it’s like a ten-hour movie” crowd would be wise to consider, but it’s especially good for characters.
 You get to know them, a slow drip-drip of all the tiny things that make them tick, because you have a standing appointment to hang out with them every week.
 There are lots of TV shows that don’t take advantage of this – populated by characters that start out as, or quickly become, more archetypes than anything – but it’s something even highly episodic television has the capacity for, just because of how it’s built.
 Nothing on Star Trek: The Original Series will ever have long-lasting consequences, but that doesn’t mean the episode where we learn that Captain Kirk survived a genocide as a teenager doesn’t colour how I look at him in every episode that follows.

 It’s Always Sunny started thirteen years ago, and I’ve been watching it for five.
 It’s both one of the most thoroughly episodic shows on air and one that, in its later seasons, demands close, engaged watching and a long memory to really appreciate.
 This structure is set out like a mission statement in season eight’s ‘The Gang Recycles Their Trash’, which consists entirely of recreations of and metacommentary on jokes from the previous seven seasons.
 It is, episode-by-episode, a show without sentimental moments or emotional epiphanies; the peak of Larry David’s “no hugging, no learning” mantra.
 But the slow and steady thirteen years of half-hour instalments has made it something moving, that gets to me right in the heart.
 It’s a drip-drip-drip of empathy.